 As an industry leader in computer science, Dr. Kamgar-Parsi has dedicated his career to research in medicine and computer science vision.
 With a career spanning four decades, he is proud to have contributed to the Naval Research for more than 30 years.
 Born and raised in Shiraz, Iran, he initially obtained a Bachelor of Science from Tehran University in 1968.
 Upon immigrating to the United States in 1972, he continued his studies to earn a PhD in physics from the Catholic University of America in 1978.

 Upon graduation, Dr. Kamgar-Parsi began his professional career as a patient researcher in sleep disorders for the National Institutes of Health until 1981.
 Thereafter, he continued to garner expertise with the aforementioned organization as a visiting scientist for the Division of Computer Research and Technology until 1984.
 Over the course of the following decade, he found notable success as a research scientist at the Computer Vision Laboratory at the University of Maryland and an assistant professor of computer science at George Mason University.
-Supplementing his professional career, he has excelled as an associate editor for the Journal of Pattern Recognition Letters.
+Supplementing his professional career, he has excelled as an editor for the Journal of Pattern Recognition Letters.
 Moreover, he is an active contributor to various scientific articles and professional journals within the field.

 Over the course of his career, Dr. Kamgar-Parsi has maintained professional affiliations with the Institute of Electrical and Electronics Engineers Computer Society, the United States Chess Federation and the SPIE Society.
 For his contributions in the field, he is honored to have been a recipient of the Albert Nelson Marquis Lifetime Achievement Award.
-A celebrated Marquis listee, he is proud to have been selected for inclusion in Who’s Who in America, Who’s Who in the East and Who’s Who in the World multiple times over the course of his career.
-Though his career has been suffused with highlights regarding various scientific breakthroughs, his most notable achievement is focusing on his family and raising his children, Liana, Kaveh and Pareesa.
+A celebrated Marquis listee, he is gratified to have been selected for inclusion in Who’s Who in America, Who’s Who in the East and Who’s Who in the World multiple times over the course of his career.
+Though his career has been suffused with highlights regarding various scientific breakthroughs, his particularly notable achievement is focusing on his family and raising his children, Liana, Kaveh and Pareesa.

 For more information, please visit: